AayanShaikh007/splitboard/README.md

 # Splitboard
-## A split keyboard modelled after the Ergodox with wireless connectivity and a battery.
+### A split keyboard modelled after the Ergodox with wireless connectivity

 ## What is the Splitboard?